SuDeEpKuMaR912/SuDeEpKuMaR912/README.md

 🎓 Electronics and Communication Engineering student with a strong interest in **Embedded Systems**, **Machine Learning**, **VLSI**, and the intersection of Embedded + ML: **TinyML**.

 Currently focused on developing efficient, real-world ML solutions and exploring how AI/ML can be integrated into resource-constrained embedded platforms.
 I enjoy understanding the full workflow — from data preprocessing to model deployment.
+I also have interest and experience working on **Agentic AI** with **LangGraph**.

 ---